Heidi75/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 This repo explains how all of the scripts work and how they are connected.

-Subject_test is a Vector with one column named "V1" and 2947 rows numbered accordingly Feature_test is a is a table with 561 Columns named "V1"- "V561"  and 2947 rows numbered accordingly activity_test is a Vector with one column named "V1" and 2947 rows numbered accordingly
+Subject_test is a Vector with one column named "V1" and 2947 rows numbered accordingly Feature_test_X is a is a table with 561 Columns named "V1"- "V561"  and 2947 rows numbered accordingly activity_test_Y is a Vector with one column named "V1" and 2947 rows numbered accordingly

-Subject_train is a Vector with one column named "V1" and 7352 rows numbered accordingly Feature_train is a is a table with 561 Columns named "V1"- "V561"  and 7352 rows numbered accordingly activity_train is a Vector with one column named "V1" and 7352 rows numbered accordingly
+Subject_train is a Vector with one column named "V1" and 7352 rows numbered accordingly Feature_train_X is a is a table with 561 Columns named "V1"- "V561"  and 7352 rows numbered accordingly activity_train_Y is a Vector with one column named "V1" and 7352 rows numbered accordingly

-Activity_Names are
+Activity_Names_Y are
 1. Walking
 2. Walking_upstairs
 3. Walking_downstairs